Maalai Naerathu Mayakkam: Plot

-The movie opens with Manoja (Wamiqa Gabbi) suffering from insomnia.
-Her ex-boyfriend Tarun (Sharran Kumar) tries to propose to her, after wishing her on her birthday.
+The film opens with Manoja suffering from insomnia.
+Her ex-boyfriend Tarun tries to propose to her, after wishing her on her birthday.
 She genuinely refused his proposal.
-She moves to her room and looks in her photo gallery, where she sees the birthday celebration pictures when she had celebrated with her husband.
+She moves to her room and looks in her photo gallery, where she sees the birthday celebration pictures when she had celebrated with her husband Prabhu.

 The plot moves a few years before, where Manoja has been refused by her boyfriend Tarun.
 Her reason for rejecting the relationship is because she has not dated him close enough and his thoughts are primarily about sex.
 Later, he reveals that he is moving away from her and has a crush on Reshma.

-On the other side, Prabhu (Balakrishna Kola) lives with his parents.
-His parents were trying to get him married due to his lazy appearance, but he is rejected.
-Manoja's mother (Kalyani Natarajan), who is suffering from cancer, compels Manoja, and she agrees to get married.
+On the other side, Prabhu is socially inept person who lives with his parents.
+He lacks charm and confidence, thereby getting rejected by many girls while on dates.
+His parents were trying to get him married but due to his lazy appearance, he gets rejected.
+Manoja's mother, who is suffering from cancer, compels Manoja, and she agrees to get married.

-After Prabhu and Manoja get married, Prabhu tries to impress Manoja but fails.
+After Prabhu and Manoja get married, Prabhu tries to impress Manoja but fails as she is not interested in him.
 One day, Prabhu takes Manoja to a restaurant, where he meets Manoja's ex-boyfriend, causing him to suspect Manoja as to whether she had a sexual relationship with her ex-boyfriend, and he argues with Manoja.
-After he realises Manoja's disciplined character, he apologizes.
-Manoja too apologizes, and both of them start dating as friends.
+After he realises Manoja's disciplined character, he apologises.
+Manoja too apologises, and both of them start dating as friends.